CraftAcademyLabs/ca_course/ionic/the_back-end.md

   end
 end
 ```
-There are plenty of settings you can add to enchance security of your application. read about it in the `rack-cors` gem documentation.
+There are plenty of settings you can add to enhance security of your application. read about it in the `rack-cors` gem documentation.

 ###Testing with RSpec
 We will be using request specs to test our api endpoints.